Amphicheiras/Pixie-Gauntlet/README.md

 # Pixie Gauntlet

-A compact sequel of the [UF0](https://github.com/Amphicheiras/Wireless-MIDI-controller-DEMO) wireless MIDI controller, focused on circuit design, code development, and motion tracking.

 ## HARDWARE:

 For this project I decided to solder the hardware together to have permanent, stable connections.
 I started with a perf board and designed the possible layouts in order to get the most compact piece of hardware.
 The following is what I came at: